rsyncOSX/RsyncOSX_archived/README.md

 The repository is source code for the macOS application RsyncOSX.
 The application is implemented by Swift 4.x by using Xcode version 9.x.
 The application is **not** depended upon any third party binary distributions.
 There is, however, only one third party source code included to check for TCP connections.
 The check is for informal use only and can be removed.
 All other code is stock use of Swift 4.x and libraries as part of Xcode version 9.x.

+I have also commenced using [SwiftLint](https://github.com/realm/SwiftLint) to make the code compliant to SwiftLint style guide.
+It will take some time before all warnings are gone.

 ### Compile

 To compile the code, install Xcode and open the RsyncOSX project file.
 Before compiling, open in Xcode, the `RsyncOSX/General` preference page (after opening the RsyncOSX project file) and replace your own credentials in `Signing`, or just disable Signing.
 Then compile your own version of RsyncOSX.